asier13/Python-Trading-Bot/README.md

 RSI values for TPs, is if the percentage for TPs doesn't reach their targets but does trigger the value of RSI TPs, a sell trade will be executed to avoid loss on profits or on the position.
 I will explain later on why this is necessary.

 With that been said, lets move on the explanation of how the strategy works:
 The user will choose an asset to analyze, change the parameters adjusted to his risk management.
-I've an example to be clearer.
+I'll give you an example to be clearer.
 Lets look at AVAX/USDT for example, in the 1min timeframe and with these parameters:
 Initial Bank: 1000
 RSI values for the buys: